Science and technology for Healthy Life Extension

 At BAT Institute, we believe that by integrating bioengineering and advanced therapies, we can shape a future where people live longer and healthier lives.

-Our Research Groups
+Our Research Lines

-The research group is dedicated to developing innovative biofabrication strategies that integrate advanced bioprinting techniques with mechanobiological stimulation via bioreactors.
+We are developing innovative biofabrication strategies that integrate advanced bioprinting techniques with mechanobiological stimulation via bioreactors.
 By combining these approaches, our team aims to recreate the native cellular microenvironment, thus enhancing the performance and functionality of engineered tissues.

 Our work extends to the utilization of computational techniques, which are employed to predict outcomes and analyze complex biological processes.
 This multifaceted approach ultimately seeks to advance the creation of functional living tissues, offering promising solutions for regenerative medicine and biomedical engineering challenges.